Relational Agency

 For our last and final thriver challenge, let’s look at the interdependency of spiritual, emotional and relational agency.
 Take a moment to reflect on the below questions:

-Spiritual agency is your foundation and the other agencies are heavily dependent on spiritual agency.
+- Spiritual agency is your foundation and emotional and relational agency are heavily dependent on the strength of our spiritual agency.
 For each of the ways that we discussed reinforcing spiritual agency — Stir up your gift, practice using your prophetic voice and abide in truth, write down at least one daily goal for each and note to self your progress for one week — include what you did daily for your goal and how it affected you (use a note pad or your Thriver Daily Manifestation Journal).

-Emotional agency has a profound effect on our view of self and life.
-Emotional truth or beliefs reinforce or sabotage our narrative.
-If applicable, write down 1-3 narratives that you’ve spoken about your life, future or potential that contradict healthy beliefs, and rewrite those narratives using your spiritual agency for support.
+- Emotional agency has a profound effect on our view of self and life.
+If applicable, write down 1-3 untrue/negative narratives that you’ve spoken about your life, future or potential that contradict healthy beliefs, and rewrite those narratives using your spiritual agency for support.

 get your thriver t-shirt